Why is this medication prescribed?

 Before taking lanthanum,

-- tell your doctor and pharmacist if you are allergic to lanthanum, any other medications, or any of the ingredients in lanthanum chewable tablets.
+- tell your doctor and pharmacist if you are allergic to lanthanum, any other medications, or any of the ingredients in lanthanum chewable tablets or oral powder.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor if you have paralytic ileus (condition in which digested food does not move through the intestines), or any condition where the bowels are blocked, including fecal impaction (a large amount of dry, hard stool stuck in the rectum).
 Your doctor will probably tell you not to take lanthanum.